DominikDeffner/Age-structured-Social-Learning/README.md

 This repository contains the scripts to reproduce all results and plots in

-***Deffner D, McElreath R. in prep.
+***Deffner D, McElreath R. (submitted).
 When does selection favor learning from the old?
 Social Learning in age-structured populations***

 Description of files: